nmshd/documentation/_docs_integrate/10-connector-installation.md

 ### Option 2: docker compose with existing MongoDB

 **ATTENTION:** The Docker compose files we provide in this tutorial are not recommended to use in production scenarios.
-Please read [Use Compose in production](https://docs.docker.com/compose/production/) for more information on how to write a production-grade compose file.
+Please read [Use Compose in production](https://docs.docker.com/compose/production/) for more information on how to write a production-grade compose file and our [Security Considerations]({% link _docs_integrate/42-connector-security.md %}#docker-compose-file-security-considerations).
 {: .notice--warning}

 Visit the official [MongoDB website](https://www.mongodb.com/) for installation without docker or cloud usage or the [docker hub page](https://hub.docker.com/_/mongo) for information about the installation with docker.